tsfpga/tsfpga/doc/sphinx/simulation.rst

 From your list of modules it will create a Vivado project with all the IP cores.
 This project shall then be used to generate the simulation models for the IP cores, which shall then be added to the simulation project.

+Note that you must follow the :ref:`folder structure <ip_cores_folder>` for this to work.

 .. autoclass:: tsfpga.vivado_ip_cores.VivadoIpCores()
     :members:

     .. automethod:: __init__

-Adding this to your simulation project can be done like this:
+Adding IP cores to your simulation project can be done like this:

 .. code-block:: python
     :caption: Adding Vivado IP cores to your simulation project in ``simulate.py``.